Meet Our Staff

 Marcia graduated from Argosy University in 2007, earning her master’s degree in Professional Counseling.
 She is a licensed professional counselor in the state of Georgia and a member of the National Board of Certified Counselors (NBCC).
 She started her career in the field of addiction treatment while completing her internship at Café 458, where she serviced disabled homeless men and women dealing with mental health and chemical dependency issues.
 Soon after completing her internship, Marcia joined MARR’s Right Side Up program as an Employment Specialist.
 Over the past five years, Marcia has held other positions with Right Side Up, including Intake Coordinator and Primary Counselor.
 In 2013, she accepted the position as Program Director.

 Lauren received her master’s degree in Rehabilitation Counseling from Georgia State University in 2013.
-She is a nationally certified rehabilitation counselor (CRC), an associate professional counselor in the state of Georgia (LAPC), and a nationally certified counselor (NCC).
+She is a nationally certified rehabilitation counselor (CRC) and a licensed professional counselor (LPC).
 At the start of her career, Lauren held an internship at RiverWoods Behavioral Health, where she worked in both the inpatient and outpatient setting with individuals who were suffering from substance abuse and/or mental health diagnoses.
 After completing her internship, she continued working with these populations at Lakeview Behavioral Health, where she was hired as an inpatient social services counselor.
 In 2015, Lauren joined MARR as an admissions coordinator.
 She has a strong desire to help people who are seeking long-term treatment and lasting recovery.

 Nisha Patel, MA, NCC